tim-rafferty/professional-portfolio/README.md

 # My professional website

-Designed this site to be easily customizable through a JSON data file, still working on making additional updates.
+Designed this site to be easily customizable through a JSON data file.
+The site is a responsive professional portfolio built entirely with React components, showcasing web development through a sleek, modern user interface.
+The site is structured using HTML, Tailwind CSS, and TypeScript, and is fully optimized for seamless display across a wide range of devices and screen sizes.
+A dynamic generative art background, powered by a p5.js script, activates on page load and window resize to enhance visual impact.

 ### JSON structure